-- 1. At least one-third of the total credit hours used to satisfy degree requirements must be earned (while registered for doctoral study) in continuous residence on the Purdue campus where the degree is to be granted. - 2.
-At least 90 credit hours are required;

-3. A master's degree from any accredited university is considered to contribute 30 credit hours toward satisfying this residency requirement.
+At least one-third of the total credit hours used to satisfy degree requirements must be earned (while registered for doctoral study) in continuous residence on the Purdue campus where the degree is to be granted.
+At least 90 credit hours are required.
+Note that a master's degree from any accredited university is considered to contribute 30 credit hours toward satisfying this residency requirement.